aborowska/aborowska.github.io/_pages/about.md

 Welcome to my website!

-I am a postdoc researcher in Statistics at the <a href="https://www.gla.ac.uk/schools/mathematicsstatistics/" title="Maths&Stats">School of Mathematics and Statistics</a> at the <a href="https://www.gla.ac.uk/" title="UoG">University of Glasgow</a>, which I joined in May 2018 to I work with <a href="https://www.gla.ac.uk/schools/mathematicsstatistics/staff/dirkhusmeier/" title ="DH">Prof. Dirk Husmeier</a>.
+I am a postdoctoral researcher in Statistics at the <a href="https://www.gla.ac.uk/schools/mathematicsstatistics/" title="Maths&Stats">School of Mathematics and Statistics</a> at the <a href="https://www.gla.ac.uk/" title="UoG">University of Glasgow</a>, which I joined in May 2018 to I work with <a href="https://www.gla.ac.uk/schools/mathematicsstatistics/staff/dirkhusmeier/" title ="DH">Prof. Dirk Husmeier</a>.
 My position is within the <a href="http://softmech.org/" title="SofTMech">SofTMech Centre</a>, an EPSRC centre for Multiscale Soft Tissue Mechanics with applications to heart and cancer.
 I work on computer-intensive statistical inference in soft-tissue mechanical models based on partial differential equations.
 My current project is concerned with Bayesian optimisation and non-parametric Bayesian statistics using Gaussian processes applied to left ventricle modelling.